 All tenured and tenure-track faculty members are eligible for leave support.

-All materials should be submitted electronically on or before November 1 to firstname.lastname@example.org.
-Applications must be submitted (in a single document when possible) PDF format; no other electronic format will be accepted.
+A complete application consists of three files: a project description (items 1-3 below), a CV and a budget.
+All materials should be submitted electronically on or before November 3 to firstname.lastname@example.org.
+Proposal and CV must be submitted in PDF format each as a separate document; no other electronic format will be accepted.
+The budget may be submitted in PDF or Excel format.
 Incomplete or late applications will not be considered.

 Applicants should make clear to the Committee the special benefit to be gained from a leave of absence or the addition of a semester to a sabbatical semester.
 Award amounts and details differ by fellowship.
 Applicants do not need to state their salaries in their applications, as the final calculations will be performed in the Dean’s Office.
 The Committee will not have access to confidential salary information.